Replay System

 Algorithm Steps:

-- Build a virtual tree using a stack-based approach
+- Build a compressed virtual tree using a stack:

 def build_steiner_tree(nodes: list[int]) -> dict[int, list[int]]:

-# Build virtual tree and expand to full edges
+# Build compressed virtual tree (stack) and then expand edges to real edges

 Time Complexity: O(k log k) where k is the number of nodes to connect.